CTA Hierarchy: Where to Place Your Calls-to-Action

 Placement strategy:

-- Above the fold (hero section): Yes, always
+- Above the fold (hero section): always.

-- Middle of page: After benefits section
+- Middle of page: after the benefits section.

-- Bottom of page: Final conversion opportunity
+- Bottom of page: final conversion opportunity.

-- Sticky header: For long pages (optional)
+- Sticky header: for long pages (optional).

 Visual treatment:

-- High-contrast color (different from site palette)
+- High-contrast color (different from the site palette)

 - Sufficient size (mobile-friendly)